-Our treatment courses cost AUD \$59 for 90 days of access, or are free for patients when prescribed by a clinician such as yourself (see next page), and typically consist of 6-8 lessons.
+Our treatment courses cost AUD \$59 for 90 days of access (or 120 days for Chronic Pain and Post Traumatic Stress courses), or are free for patients when prescribed by a clinician such as yourself (see next page), and typically consist of 6-8 lessons.
 Our well-being courses are free and typically consist of 4 lessons.